fIa5h/S3-Lambda-Segment/README.md

     -   **Role name**  –  **`lambda-s3-role`**.

+**Please note the newly created IAM role id, we will need it later**!
 The  **AWSLambdaExecute**  policy has the permissions that the function needs to manage objects in Amazon S3 and write logs to CloudWatch Logs.
 ### Create Buckets and Upload a Sample Object

 Follow the steps to create buckets and upload an object.

 1. Open the Amazon S3 console.

-2. Create your bucket.
-Consider using the name `S3-Lambda-Segment` - we will use this name throughout the tutorial to refer to our function.
+2. Create your bucket. **Please note your bucket name, we will need it later**!

 3. In the source bucket, upload a dummy .csv object, `track_1.csv`.
 You can find a sample `track_1.csv` file in this repository.

     When you invoke the Lambda function manually before you connect to Amazon S3, you pass sample event data to the function that specifies the source bucket and  `track_1.csv`  as the newly created object so you need to create this sample object first.
 You can find a sample `track_1.csv` included in this repository.